cold weather payment

 Who's eligible for cold weather payments?

-You'll usually get the payments if you get pension credit and do not live in a care home.
+You'll usually get the payments if you receive:

-• Universal credit.
-You'll be eligible if you have a health condition or disability and have a limited capability for work, or you have a child under five living with you.
+• Universal Credit.
+You'll be eligible if you have a health condition or disability and have a 'limited capability for work', or you have a child under five living with you.

-See the full eligibility criteria.
+See full cold weather payment eligibility criteria.

 Cold weather payments checker – find out if you're due a payment